-[^] The bond assets allocation includes sub-asset classes like (i) developed market investment-grade corporate bonds, (ii) developed market government bonds, (iii) emerging market investment-grade bonds and (iv) high yield bonds.
-The growth assets allocation includes sub-asset classes like (a) listed equities, (b) private equities, (c) real estate and (d) hedge funds.
+[^] The bond assets allocation includes sub-asset classes like (i) developed market investment-grade corporate bonds, (ii) emerging market investment-grade bonds, (iii) high yield bonds, and may include (iv) reinsurance assets and (v) developed market government bonds.
+The growth assets allocation includes sub-asset classes like (a) listed equities and (b) private equities, and may include (c) real estate and (d) hedge funds.

-^{} The total actual allocation will be equal to 100%, and there may be some holdings in cash.
+The total actual allocation will be equal to 100%, and there may be some holdings in cash.
 In addition, we may accept certain degree of deviation from the above targets across asset classes in order to manage the portfolio efficiently or to optimise the portfolio based on the prevailing market condition and views.

-[#] The target asset allocation varies across policy years: the target allocation to bond assets (i.e. government bonds, corporate bonds and other similar instruments) will generally be on the lower end of this range in the early policy years and towards the higher end of this range thereafter; conversely, the target allocation to growth assets will generally be on the higher end of this range in the early policy years and towards the lower end of this range thereafter.
+[#] The target asset allocation varies across policy years: the target allocation to bond assets (i.e. government bonds, corporate bonds, reinsurance assets and other similar instruments) will generally be on the lower end of this range in the early policy years and towards the higher end of this range thereafter; conversely, the target allocation to growth assets will generally be on the higher end of this range in the early policy years and towards the lower end of this range thereafter.